Erasure Coding vs. RAID Explained: Methods for Data Protection

 Redundant Array of Inexpensive Disks (RAID)

 RAID has been around a long time.
-The most basic data protection configuration is RAID 1, also called Mirroring.
-As its name suggests, mirroring involves recording data simultaneously to two (or more) drives, thereby making identical copies—mirror images, so to speak.
+The most basic data protection configuration is RAID1, also called Mirroring.
+As its name suggests, mirroring involves writing all data simultaneously to two (or more) drives, making two identical copies.

-In a RAID 1 mirroring configuration, because each copy resides on a separate disk, data is recoverable from the ‘mirror image’ should the primary disk in a set fail.
+Should one of the disks in a RAID1 mirroring configuration fail, the lost data is recoverable from the ‘mirror image’ since each copy resides on its own independent disk.
 Mirroring is simple to implement, but it has some disadvantages.
-Since mirroring requires at least one full copy of the data, it is wasteful in terms of the space required for data protection.
-Also, mirroring can only handle a single drive failure at a time, which generally isn’t enough protection for many use cases, particularly as cluster sizes increase.
+Since mirroring requires at least one redundant copy of the entire dataset, it is wasteful in terms of the space required for data protection.
+Also, mirroring can only handle a single drive failure at a time, which generally isn’t enough protection for most failure scenarios, particularly as cluster sizes increase.

 Erasure coding

-Qumulo Core architecture is built around Qumulo Scalable Block Store (SBS), which is the foundation layer that enables efficient block-based data protection with erasure coding.
+Qumulo’s on-premises storage stack includes the Qumulo Scalable Block Store (SBS), which is the foundation layer that enables efficient block-based data protection using erasure coding rather than RAID.

-Erasure coding is entirely different from RAID and solves RAID’s shortcomings.
-Unlike RAID striping or mirroring, erasure coding is scalable protection for massive data storage, far more performant, more configurable, and more space-efficient, allowing clusters unlimited growth while maintaining full data protection and responsiveness.
+Unlike RAID striping or mirroring, erasure coding provides scalable protection for massive data storage.
+Erasure coding delivers better performance, more flexibility, and higher efficiency, enabling unlimited growth while maintaining full data protection and responsiveness in an on-premises Qumulo cluster.

 Erasure coding explained (examples)

 Erasure coding is easiest to understand with examples.
-Here is our 3,2 encoding example:
+Here is an example of our 3,2 encoding algorithm:

 In a 3,2 encoding, three blocks (m = 3) are spread across three distinct physical devices.
-Blocks 1 and 2 contain the user data we want to protect (n = 2), and the third is called a parity block.
+Blocks 1 and 2 contain the user data we want to protect (n = 2), and the third block contains parity data.
 The contents of the parity block are calculated using the erasure coding algorithm.

 Since each block is written to a separate drive, any one of the three drives could fail and the information stored in blocks 1 and 2 is still safe because it can be recreated from the parity block.